tanuj312001/ChicagoCrime-SQL-analysis/README.md

 | Offense Involving Children     | 1,839        | 106           | 5.7640           |
 | Weapons Violation              | 8,865        | 5,485         | 61.8725          |

-### 7. Which month has the most crimes commited and the avg temp?
+### 7. What weekday were most crimes committed?
+Which month has the most crimes commited and the avg temp?

 ````sql